camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 + The Authorization Server MUST validate that the value of "iss" is associated with the signer of the assertion.
 + The Authorization Server MUST validate the "aud" value.
 + The Authorization Server MUST validate "exp" and "iat" values.
-  + The request SHALL be rejected by the authorisation server if the exp claim is more than 300 seconds later than the time of receipt.
+  + The request SHALL be rejected by the Authorization Server if the exp claim is more than 300 seconds later than the time of receipt.
-  + The request SHALL be rejected by the authorisation server if the iat claim is later than the time of receipt, or if the difference between the exp claim and iat claim is greater than 300 seconds.
+  + The request SHALL be rejected by the Authorization Server if the iat claim is later than the time of receipt, or if the difference between the exp claim and iat claim is greater than 300 seconds.
 + The Authorization Server MUST validate that the client is allowed to use JWT Bearer Flow.
 + The Authorization Server MUST validate that the client is allowed to use the requested Purpose and scopes.
++ The Authorization Server MUST validate the subject.
-+ The Authorization Server MUST validate the subject and their consent to the client for the requested Purpose and scopes (when required by the applicable legal basis).
++ If required by the applicable legal basis, the Authorization Server MUST check the User's consent to the client for the requested Purpose and scopes.
-  + The request SHALL be rejected by the authorisation server if the subject has not given consent (or opted-out) to the client for the requested Purpose and scopes.
+  + The request SHALL be rejected by the Authorization Server if the subject has not given consent (or opted-out) to the client for the requested Purpose and scopes.

 This flow SHOULD return short-lived access tokens.